 1030 Literature Seminar

-Prerequisite: ENG 1100C and six credits of
+Prerequisite: ENG 1100C and six credits of literature.

-literature.
 Professor and course content to be announced prior to registration.
 A special literary challenge in areas not covered by current courses.
 Credit: 3 semester hours.

 1031 Themes in Literature

 Prerequisite: ENG 1000C and ENG 1100C.
 Professor and course content to be announced prior to registration.
 A particular theme is explored (e.g., the theme of love in modern literature).
 Credit: 3 semester hours.

 1045 Sleuths, Spies and Thrillers

 Prerequisite: ENG 1000C and ENG 1100C.
 This course examines the conventions of detective and spy stories, traces their sources in earlier fiction and myth, and demonstrates how serious writers have used these genres in their own fiction.
 Intersession only: Free elective.
 Credit: 3 semester hours.

-1050 Gothic Literature

-Prerequisite: ENG 1000C and ENG 1100C.
-Explores a special, fascinating category of literature, the novel of terror and supernaturalism as it developed from the early 18th century, continued through the 19th and into the 20th century.
-Credit: 3 semester hours.

 1051 Fantasy in Fiction

 Prerequisite: ENG 1000C and ENG 1100C.
 This course attempts to answer the questions, What is fantasy?
 What are its values as literature? by examining the varieties of fantastic literature and considering recent theoretical speculations on its special nature.
 Credit: 3 semester hours.

 1052 The Bible as Literature

 Prerequisite: ENG 1000C and ENG 1100C.
 An examination of the Bible as literature and its influence on a number of modern writers.
 Credit: 3 semester hours.

 1053 The Literature of Mystery and Detection

 Prerequisite: ENG 1000C and ENG 1100C.
 This form of literature is examined from three perspectives: a historical survey of representative, classic works in the genre; a consideration of the value and use of "popular" literary types; and an analysis of the fictional detective hero.

 Credit: 3 semester hours.

 1054 Tragedy and Comedy

 Prerequisite: ENG 1000C and ENG 1100C.
 An exploration of tragedy and comedy as forms of drama, examining classical and contemporary definitions of the terms through readings and discussions.

 Credit: 3 semester hours.

-1055 Literature of Satire

-Prerequisite: ENG 1000C and ENG 1100C.
+1055 Literature of Satire Prerequisite: ENG 1000C and ENG 1100C.
 Students read a wide variety of satirical literature-poems, plays, and novels-from the classical to the contemporary period.
-Credit: 3 semester hours.

-1057 The Mythological Tradition

-Prerequisite: ENG 1000C and ENG 1100C.
-This course assumes no previous knowledge of

-classical mythology or mythological literature.
-It demonstrates the connections between myth, literature, art and music.

 Credit: 3 semester hours.
 1058 Literature, Film and Visual Media Prerequisite: ENG 1100C.
 This course examines the mutual influences that literature and visual media have exerted on one another in the 20th century.
 Fee: \$30.
 Credit: 3 semester hours.
 1059 Introduction to Islamic Literature Prerequisite: ENG 1000C and ENG 1100C.
 A survey of the origins of Islam, considering the nature of Allah's call to Muhammad and the subsequent westward spread of the movement.
 Credit: 3 semester hours.
 1060 Utopian Literature Prerequisite: ENG 1000C and ENG 1100C.
 A general survey of ideas and idealists through detailed study of selected masterpieces in the field.
 Credit: 3 semester hours.
 1061 Madness in Modern Literature Prerequisite: ENG 1000C and ENG 1100C.
 The course considers the 20th century's fascination with irrationality in the arts.
 Credit: 3 semester hours.
 1062 Medieval Storytelling: Epic Romance and History Prerequisite: ENG 1000C and ENG 1100C.
 This course examines a variety of narrative types important in the Middle Ages: epic (chanson de geste), romance, lai, saga and romance compilation.
 They range in time from around 1100 to 470 and represent diverse literary cultures.
 Credit: 3 semester hours.
 1064 The American Novel Prerequisite: ENG 1000C and ENG 1100C.
 A study of the development of the novel in America from its origins to the present as represented in selected works.
 Credit: 3 semester hours.